-I joined the staff of Scott County Funeral Home in June of 2010.
-I am a retired employee of Eastman Chemical Co. having retired in November of 1997.
-Along with my wife of eleven years, Betty D., I attend Victory Baptist Church in Gate City, VA and teach a young`s Men Sunday school class.
-I enjoy playing golf, hunting and fishing.
-We are blessed with a little granddaughter, whom we enjoy very much.
+M.J. joined the staff of Scott County Funeral Home in June of 2010.
+He retired from Eastman Chemical Co. in November of 1997.
+Along with his wife of eleven years, Betty D., he attends Victory Baptist Church in Gate City, VA and teaches a young`s Men Sunday school class.
+He enjoys playing golf, hunting and fishing.
+He and Betty have been blessed with a little granddaughter, whom they enjoy very much.

 Jackie joined Carter-Trent Funeral Home in 2012 as a funeral assistant.
 He has been married to the former Joan Roberts for 47 years and they have three children, nine grandchildren and two great-grandchildren.
 Jackie is a U. S. Navy veteran having served in Vietnam.
 He retired from Eastman Chemical after 34 years of service.
 Jackie has been a member of First Freewill Baptist Church for 43 years.

 Brent was a lifelong resident of Kingsport and a nephew of Dean Trent.
 He joined the firm in 1991 after graduating from Sullivan North High School and grew to become the General Manager in 2014 overseeing all three locations.
 He graduated from John A. Gupton College in Nashville in 1995 and received his Tennessee License for Funeral Directing and Embalming in 1996.
 He became a funeral service provider for the State of Virginia in July of 2009.
 Brent is survived by his wife, Carrie Surgenor, and their two children: son, Blain and daughter, Blair.